MicrosoftDocs/cpp-docs/docs/code-quality/cpp-core-guidelines-warnings.md

 - **Type Rules** enforce the [Type profile of the C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#prosafety-type-safety-profile).

 You can choose to limit warnings to just one or a few of the groups.
 The **Native Minimum** and **Native Recommended** rule sets include C++ Core Check rules in addition to other PREfast checks.
 To see the available rule sets, open the Project Properties dialog, select **Code Analysis\General**, open the dropdown in the **Rule Sets** combo-box, and pick **Choose multiple rule sets**.
-For more information about using Rule Sets in Visual Studio, see [Use rule sets to specify the C++ rules to run](using-rule-sets-to-specify-the-cpp-rules-to-run.md).
+For more information about using Rule Sets in Visual Studio, see [Use rule sets to specify the C++ rules to run](using-rule-sets-to-specify-the-cpp-rules-to-run.md) and [Using rule sets to group code analysis rules](/visualstudio/code-quality/using-rule-sets-to-group-code-analysis-rules).

 ## Macros